Database

 Db::connection('admin')->table('admin')->first();

-Configuring the database for the Model
+Configuring Database for Model

 <?php